-- The True Colors Fund: Co-founded by pop singer Cyndi Lauper, this organization’s mission is to end homelessness among LGBTQ youth and provides resources to those in need.
+- True Colors United: Co-founded by pop singer Cyndi Lauper, this organization’s mission is to end homelessness among LGBTQ youth and provides resources to those in need.

 - Trans Lifeline: This is a hotline specifically for transgender individuals struggling with mental health conditions and need someone to talk to for help.

 All of these organizations are there for you to help you provide support and love to you or your LGBTQ child, sibling, or friend.
 Being open about your sexuality or gender identity can be daunting, but these resources can ease that process by providing helpful tips and useful information.

 If you or someone you know experiences mental health issues, it is important to seek help from a qualified professional.
 Our Resource Specialist can help you find expert mental health resources to recover in your community.
 Contact us now for more information on this free service to our users.